juanebarreira/step-functions-starterkit/docs/index.md

 By default, a REST Api will be deployed in order to invoke the step function workflow but this can be modified to be triggered by other services.
 For more information see the [Serverless Step Functions](https://www.serverless.com/plugins/serverless-step-functions) documentation

+# Running locally
+In order to run a state machine locally, the command `make local` will trigger inside the container a call to a lambda function
+(implemented in the `local.js` file) instantiating a step functions client (on port 8083) and starting the execution of the first state machine found by the command `listStateMachines`.
+This means that running locally supports only one state machine on the serverless configuration.
+To admit more than one, the local implementation can be extended.

 # Deployment - CI/CD
 This starterkit comes with an already configure pipeline to run on Github Actions.
 The pipeline involves 3 workflows: `QA`, `stage` and `prod`.